 This image shows two types of activities I created.
-Honestly my 27 month old, like many 27 month old children, knows his basic colors very well.
-So the activity is more about matching, sorting and development of fine motor and problem solving skills.
+Honestly my 27-month-old, like many 27-month-old children, knows his basic colors very well.
+So the activity is more about matching, sorting, and developing of fine motor and problem-solving skills.

 - Clothespins (Amazon)

 - Color Samples with Adhesive Backs (local hardware store)

 - Color Tone Sample Cards (local hardware store)

 - Colored Popsicle Sticks (I recommend the jumbo popsicle sticks from Amazon)